There are a few questions that you should answer prior to beginning the installation of a new mortice on your door.

 - Use a piece of scrap wood on the opposite side of the door to ensure that splitting won’t ruin your door face, then drill a hole that is big enough to allow the spindle through.
 The holes may be different sizes for different systems.
 Make sure you are drilling the proper sized hole.

-- Slide everything into position and attach using the appropriate hardware.
+- Slide everything into position and attach it using the appropriate hardware.